 Relative Strength Index

-The Relative Strength Index indicator helps traders identify overbought and oversold conditions, and shows the strength of a trend at any given point in time.
+The Relative Strength Index indicator helps traders identify overbought and oversold conditions, and shows the momentum of a trend at any given point in time.

 The Stochastics indicator helps traders identify overbought and oversold conditions, and shows the speed and change of price movements.